luping-liu/PNDM/readme.md

 # Pseudo Numerical Methods for Diffusion Models on Manifolds (PNDM)
-Luping Liu, Yi Ren, Zhijie Lin, Zhou Zhao
+Luping Liu, Yi Ren, Zhijie Lin, Zhou Zhao, Zhejiang University

+This repo contains a PyTorch implementation for the paper [Pseudo Numerical Methods for Diffusion Models on Manifolds](https://openreview.net/forum?id=PlKWVd2yBkY).

 ## How to run the code